guillotinaweb/ngx-schema-form/Readme.md

 ```

-## Creating a custom field
+## Creating a custom widget
-TODO add guide.
-Angular2 schema form allows you to create your own fields.
+Angular2 schema form allows you to create your own widget.
 Currently this feature is not completely defined and API could change.

 ## Building the API documentation